magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 I stood back, half amused, half moved.
 These weren’t random quirks: Sarah embracing strangers, Ray balancing humour with order; Brina giving voice to Michael’s gentle quiet; Gracie and Walter carrying their soft rhythm across continents.

 It made me wonder: do ideal partners mirror us, or complete us?
-Looking around, I realised the beauty wasn’t in symmetry but in contrast—how laughter and reason, boldness and shyness, warmth and steadiness came together to form a whole.
+Looking around, I realised the beauty wasn’t in symmetry but in contrast: how laughter and reason, boldness and shyness, warmth and steadiness came together to form a whole.

 For the first time, a wedding didn’t feel like a performance.
 It felt like life itself.

+Later in the evening, Sarah’s mum leaned over to me with a smile and said, almost teasingly, “You’re so quiet, it’s frightening.”

+Ray, quick as ever, added with a laugh, “The trick is you’ve got to poke him—really poke him—if you want any information at all.”

+And maybe they were right.
+I don’t always speak much.
+But here, through these words, I can offer all the information: the laughter, the details, the small absurdities - that made this wedding so vivid.
+In writing, I give back what silence kept.